 Surveying Marine Recreational Finfish Anglers in Georgia

 CRD staff works in conjunction with the federal National Oceanic and Atmospheric Administration’s (NOAA) Fisheries to conduct surveys of coastal Georgia anglers and for-hire charter and headboat captains.
-These surveys are part of NOAA Fisheries’ Marine Recreational Information Program (MRIP) and produce estimates of finfish catch (including fish released and those retained as harvest) as well as numbers of angler fishing trips (effort).
-Every three to four years, angler expenditure questions are included to estimate economic impact of marine recreational fishing.
+These surveys are part of NOAA Fisheries’ Marine Recreational Information Program (MRIP), and are used to produce estimates of finfish catch (including fish released and those retained as harvest) as well as numbers of angler fishing trips (effort).
+Every three to four years, angler expenditure questions are included to estimate the economic impact of marine recreational fishing.
 These data, along with commercial fisheries and other research data, are used to track trends in fishing effort and landings, determine appropriate regulations (e.g., size and bag limits), provide catch data for evaluating the health of the fisheries, and inform fishery management plans.

 What are the main components of the marine recreational fisheries surveys?

 Data from three separate surveys are combined to produce estimates of catch, effort and participation:

 Access Point Angler Intercept Survey: Saltwater anglers returning to public access sites after fishing are asked to participate in a dockside survey.
 The interview takes just a few minutes to complete, is conducted by CRD personnel, and consists of two major categories:

 1) Fishing Trip: fishing mode (shore, charter or private boat), number of anglers, hours spent fishing, general area fished (inshore vs. offshore), fish species targeted, angler’s county, and state of residence.

 2) Catch: finfish catch, including species, and number of fish released plus those kept (harvested).
 For released fish, staff asks whether they were bait, or released alive or dead.
 Anglers are also asked if their retained fish can be measured and weighed.